vttresearch/siteopt_toolbox/docs/introduction.md

 On top of the page you can switch to Results dashboard tab.
 Note that you first have to have some calculated results.
 Otherwise the tab shows message "Run the model to generate result files."
 The results are organized by scenario and optimization run time.
 During each optimization run, results summary is produced for all the results which have been stored in the output database.
 This is why you may sometimes see quite many scenarios in the figures.
 You can clear the output database by pressing `Purge Output Db` on the Data & execution tab.

-Figure: The results dashborad of the Siteopt web app. {#fig-webapp-resultsdash}
+Figure: The results dashboard of the Siteopt web app. {#fig-webapp-resultsdash}

 ![Basic example](images/results_dash.png){width="95%"}